vasily-kartashov/graphql-batch-processing/README.md

 ## Proper example

-Get all addresses by users; post filter hidden address; format each address as a string; if no address, default to company address
+Get all addresses for each user; post filter out hidden addresses; format each address as a string; if there's no address, default to company's address

 ```php
 return Batch::as('addressesByUserId')